-Elisha Graff is a Partner in the Firm’s Restructuring and Bankruptcy Department.
+Elisha Graff is a Partner in the Firm’s Restructuring and Bankruptcy Department at Simpson Thacher & Bartlett LLP.
 He regularly represents clients in connection with out-of-court restructurings and Chapter 11 cases.
-His work has focused primarily on advising financial institutions with their loans to companies and debtors in connection with their Chapter 11 cases.
+His work has focused primarily on advising companies in connection with their in-court or out-of-court restructurings, equity sponsors in connection with the restructuring of their portfolio companies, and financial institutions with their loans to distressed companies.

 Elisha has regularly represented JPMorgan Chase Bank, N.A. and other financial institutions as administrative agent for secured lending syndicates in connection with in-court and out-of-court restructurings.
 He is also regularly called upon to assist the Firm’s private equity clients (including First Reserve, Blackstone, KKR and Apax and other sponsor clients) with their portfolio companies that are in distress or in potential need of a restructuring, plan sponsors, and acquirers of distressed companies, as well as financial advisors with retention matters.